MohammedOmar123/To-app/README.md

 # To-app
-Simple To Do App using PHP and MySql
+Simple Todo app using PHP and MySql